 3. Set Up Your Blog Hosting

 If you ask any successful blogger on the Internet, there’s a good chance they’ll tell you that their website is set up on Wordpress.org (self-hosted).
 This is not to be confused with Wordpress.com, which is a free blogging platform hosted on Wordpress’ servers.

 If you want to start a successful blog, it is really important that you set up a self-hosted WordPress blog.

 While WordPress.org itself is free, you do need to set up your own hosting to properly use the WordPress blog.
 Essentially, this means your blog needs to be “parked” on a server somewhere on the web.

 You need to have a blog host in order to have a working blog.

-For hosting, I always recommend starting with Bluehost – which I and many other bloggers personally use.
+If you’re just starting out, I recommend starting with Bluehost – which I and many other bloggers personally used in the beginning.
 Speaking from experience, they have helped me set up my own blog and troubleshoot any issues within minutes of me contacting – seriously phenomenal customer service!

 Plus, they are one of the most affordable hosting services out there, which makes it the perfect fit for new bloggers.
 They also offer a FREE domain name for the first year of using Bluehost!

-As an affiliate partner, Bluehost has offered a special offer for DWELL readers: get your blog hosting for just $3.95/month, plus get your domain name FREE for one year!
-That’s a steep discount from its regular $7.99/month cost.
+As an affiliate partner, Bluehost has offered a special offer for DWELL readers: get your blog hosting for just $2.95/month, plus get your domain name FREE for one year!
+That’s a steep discount from its regular $8.99/month cost.